atweb3-io/celo-community-rpc/README.md

 ```
 celo-community-rpc/
 ├── mainnet/           # Mainnet RPC proxy
-│   ├── config.js      # RPC endpoint configuration
+│   ├── config.js      # Main request handling logic
 │   ├── index.js       # Worker entry point
+│   ├── rpc-servers.js # RPC endpoint configuration
 │   └── wrangler.toml  # Cloudflare Worker configuration
 ├── baklava/           # Baklava testnet RPC proxy
 │   ├── config.js
 │   ├── index.js
+│   ├── rpc-servers.js
 │   └── wrangler.toml
 └── alfajores/         # Alfajores testnet RPC proxy
     ├── config.js
     ├── index.js
+    ├── rpc-servers.js
     └── wrangler.toml
 ```

 ## Configuration

+Each network directory contains the following files:

+- `index.js`: The entry point for the Cloudflare Worker, which imports and uses the `handleRequest` function from `config.js`.
+- `config.js`: Contains the main logic for handling RPC requests, including request validation, forwarding to backends, error handling, and CORS.
+It imports the `backendList` from `rpc-servers.js`.
+- `rpc-servers.js`: Contains the list of backend RPC endpoints.
+This file can be updated by "celcli call" to fetch registered RPC servers and check their health.
+- `wrangler.toml`: Cloudflare Worker configuration file.

-Each network's `config.js` file contains a list of backend RPC endpoints.
-The worker randomly selects one of these endpoints for each request, providing load balancing and failover capabilities.
+The worker randomly selects one of the endpoints from the `backendList` for each request, providing load balancing and failover capabilities.
+If a request fails, the worker will retry with a different endpoint.

 ## Deployment